isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/Harness the Power of Social & Influencer Marketing on TikTok.md

 ---
-title: Harness the Power of Social &amp; Influencer Marketing on TikTok
+title: Harness the Power of Social & Influencer Marketing on TikTok
 permalink: /digital-programmes/mc-ws/tiktokmarketing/
 description: SIRS Workshop - Harness the Power of Social &amp; Influencer Marketing on TikTok